Suggested Searches

 5.1 Introduction

-The Guidance, Navigation & Control (GNC) subsystem includes the components used for position determination and the components used by the Attitude Determination and Control System (ADCS).
+The Guidance, Navigation & Control (GNC) subsystem includes the components used for position determination and those used by the Attitude Determination and Control System (ADCS).
 In Earth orbit, onboard position determination can be provided by a Global Positioning System (GPS) receiver.
 Alternatively, ground-based radar tracking systems can also be used.
 If onboard knowledge is required, then these radar observations can be uploaded and paired with a suitable onboard orbit propagator.
-Commonly, the U.S. Air Force (USAF) publishes Two-Line Element sets (TLE) (1) which are paired with a Simplified General Perturbations 4 (SGP4) propagator (2).
+Commonly, the U.S. Air Force (USAF) publishes Two-Line Element sets (TLE) (1), which are paired with a Simplified General Perturbations 4 (SGP4) propagator (2).
 In deep space, position determination is performed using the Deep Space Network (DSN) and an onboard radio transponder (3).
-There are also technologies being developed that use optical detection of celestial bodies such as planets and X-ray pulsars to calculate position data (4).
+There are also technologies being developed that use optical detection of celestial bodies, such as planets and X-ray pulsars, to calculate position data (4).

-Using SmallSats in cislunar space and beyond requires a slightly different approach than the GNC subsystem approach in low-Earth orbit.
+Using SmallSats in cislunar space and beyond requires a slightly different approach than the GNC subsystem approach than that used in low-Earth orbit.
 Use of the Earth’s magnetic field, for example, is not possible in these missions, and alternate ADCS designs and methods must be carefully considered.
-Two communication relay CubeSats (Mars Cube One, MarCO) successfully demonstrated such interplanetary capability during the 2018 Insight mission to Mars (5).
-This interplanetary mission demonstrated both the capability of this class of spacecraft and the GNC fine pointing design for communication in deep space.
+Two communication relay CubeSats (Mars Cube One, MarCO) successfully demonstrated such interplanetary capability during the 2018 InSight mission to Mars (5).
+This interplanetary mission demonstrated both the capability of this class of spacecraft and GNC fine-pointing design for deep-space communication.

 ADCS includes sensors to determine attitude and spin rate, such as star trackers, sun sensors, horizon sensors, magnetometers, and gyros.
 In addition, the ADCS is often used to control the vehicle during trajectory correction maneuvers and, using accelerometers, to terminate maneuvers when the desired velocity change has been achieved.
 Actuators are designed to change a spacecraft’s attitude and to impart velocity change during trajectory correction maneuvers.
 Common spacecraft actuators include magnetic torquers, reaction wheels, and thrusters.
 There are many attitude determination and control architectures and algorithms suitable for use in small spacecraft (6).

 Miniaturization of existing technologies is a continuing trend in small spacecraft GNC.
-While three-axis stabilized, GPS-equipped, 100 kg class spacecraft have been flown for decades, it has only been in the past few years that such technologies have become available for micro- and nano-class spacecraft.
-Table 5-1 summarizes the current state-of-the-art of performance for GNC subsystems in small spacecraft.
-Performance greatly depends on spacecraft size with a range of values for nano- to micro-class spacecraft.
+While three-axis stabilized, GPS-equipped, 100 kg class spacecraft have been flown for decades, such technologies have only recently become available for micro- and nano-class spacecraft.
+Table 5-1 summarizes the current state-of-the-art performance for GNC subsystems in small spacecraft.
+Performance greatly depends on spacecraft size, with a range of values for nano- to micro-class spacecraft.

 The list of organizations/companies in this chapter is not all-encompassing and does not constitute an endorsement from NASA.
 There is no intention of mentioning certain companies and omitting others based on their technologies or relationship with NASA.
-The performance advertised may differ from actual performance since the information has not been independently verified by NASA subject matter experts and relies on information provided directly from the manufacturers or available public information.
+The performance advertised may differ from actual performance, as the information has not been independently verified by NASA subject matter experts and relies on information provided directly by manufacturers or publicly available information.
 It should be noted that Technology Readiness Level (TRL) designations may vary with changes specific to the payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
 Readers are highly encouraged to reach out to companies for further information regarding the performance and TRL of the described technology.

 Table 5‑1: State-of-the-Art GNC Subsystems